UWCNuclear/GammaCoincidence/README.md

 2. Switch on the NIM crate, the Data Acquisition laptop, and the Palmtop MCA.
 Start the MCA software on the PC.
 3. On the HV module, set the voltage to 0 V and switch on the module.
 4. Place the 22Na source in the source holder between the detectors.
 This source gives off gamma rays with energies of 511 keV and 1274 keV.
 Make sure that the other sources are on the other side of the room to not cause background radiation in the spectrum!
 5. Connect the pre-amp of one detector to channel 1 of the oscilloscope and look at the output (There should be nothing!).
 (The signal from the detector is first fed into a pre-amplifier.)
-Repeat by connecting the second detector in channel 2 of the oscilloscope.
+Repeat by connecting the second detector to channel 2 of the oscilloscope.
 6. Slowly increase the voltage to 1250 V. Make sure this is correctly done else you will see nothing!
 7. Make a rough sketch of the oscilloscope figure in your report.
 Indicate the time and voltage scale used.
 8. With extra BNC cables, connect the pre-amp output to the Dual Spec Amplifier input.
 Look at the Dual Spec Amplifier output on the oscilloscope and make a sketch.
 Repeat for the second detector and the second Dual Spec Amplifier module.
-9. If the above is working correctly, you can start to look at the spectrum on the MCA software by connecting the Dual Spec Amplifier output to the MCA input.
+9. If the above works correctly, you can start looking at the spectrum on the MCA software by connecting the Dual Spec Amplifier output to the MCA input.
 Learn to use the icons – green arrow to start, read square to stop the counting, and yellow square to delete the spectrum.
 Repeat for the second detector and the second Dual Spec Amplifier module.

 The setup uses a Palmtop Multi-channel analyser (MCA) to digitise the signals.
 This is what computer people call an ADC – an **analogue-to-digital converter**.
 It turns the amplitude of the signal into a channel number.
-We have up to 8192 so-called “channels” that store the number of counts in a specific energy gap.
+We have up to 8192 so-called “channels” which store the number of counts in a specific energy gap.
 A high amplitude signal goes into a high channel and a low energy signal into a low channel, in a proportional way.
 These channels are now displayed from left to right on the display.
-So, high energy is to the right and low energy to the left.
+So, high energy is to the right and low energy is to the left.

 As you saw from the oscilloscope, the pre-amplifier gives output pulses that are a few volts high.
 The heights of these pulses are proportional to the ENERGY of the incoming gamma ray.
 You can check this by looking at the signal of the 22Na source and comparing it to the 60Co source that gives off higher energy gamma rays.